teeksingh/phase-1-final-project/README.md

 ## Installation instructions

-This webapp can be run locally, all you need to do it clone the repo.
+This webapp can be run locally, all you need to do is clone the repo.

 ## How to use this app